 Our compensation committee is primarily responsible for developing and implementing our compensation policies and establishing and approving the compensation for all of our executive officers.
 The compensation committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves annually all compensation decisions relating to all of our executive officers, including our Chief Executive Officer.
 The compensation committee considers recommendations from our Chief Executive Officer regarding the compensation of our executive officers other than himself.
-Historically, the compensation committee has not retained any independent compensation consultants to help it in making compensation-related decisions but it may elect to do so in the future.
+Our compensation committee has the authority under its charter to engage the services of a consulting firm or other outside advisor to assist it in designing our compensation programs and in making compensation decisions and, in October 2014 engaged Radford as its independent compensation consultant.